Portugal to challenge JPMorgan, Santander swaps in court

 It is awaiting responses next week from three other banks, which she did not identify.

-Rising debts at public companies, especially in the transport sector, have hindered Portugal’s fiscal adjustment program under its EU/IMF bailout, secured in mid-2011.
+Rising debts at public companies, especially in the transport sector, have hindered Portugal’s fiscal adjustment programme under its EU/IMF bailout, secured in mid-2011.

 The companies most exposed to heavy interest payments from the swap contracts are the Lisbon Metro and the Porto Metro.

-These and several other firms took out contracts between 2003 and 2010 from international banks, including Credit Suisse CSGN.VX, Deutsche Bank (DBKGn.DE), BBVA (BBVA.MC), and Merrill Lynch BACML.UL (BAC.N), and local lenders, to protect against any rise in Euribor interest rates.
+These and several other firms took out contracts between 2003 and 2010 from international banks, including Credit Suisse , Deutsche Bank, BBVA, and Merrill Lynch, and local lenders, to protect against any rise in Euribor interest rates.

 The move backfired as Euribor rates slumped in the past few years, exacerbating the debts of the companies which are owned by the state or regional authorities.